Assessment 1 Instructions: Health Promotion Plan

 My Course tutor writing experts are the best when it comes to providing **academic assistance writing services** to college and university students.
 We have mastered the art of writing Capella University Papers to ensure that you advance to the next levels of your Flex Path study program.

-Develop a hypothetical health promotion plan, 3-4 pages in length, addressing a specific health concern for an
+Develop a hypothetical health promotion plan, 3-4 pages in length, addressing a specific health concern for an individual or a group living in the community that you identified from the topic list provided.

 • Bullying.